angelo-francisco/FIFA-DATA-SCRAPING/docs/README.md

 # FIFA TABLES DATA SCRAPING

-This project uses data from [FIFA Standings](https://www.fifa.com/en/tournaments/mens/worldcup/canadamexicousa2026/qualifiers/conmebol/standings) obtained through selenium, the html is parsed with beatifulsoup and converted in dataframe with pandas
+This project uses data from [FIFA Standings](https://www.fifa.com/en/tournaments/mens/worldcup/canadamexicousa2026/qualifiers/conmebol/standings) obtained through selenium, the html is parsed with beatifulsoup and converted in dataframe with pandas.

 ### Tools 🛠️
 - Python